bradshawsguide/website/src/content/stations/109-carshalton/station.md

 notes:
 - A telegraph station.
 ----
 text: Carshalton Church is a venerable structure, of the early English style.
 Close by is *Carshalton Park*.
-Proceeding thence, we come to [Sutton](/stations/sutton).
-1½ mile from which is the *Oaks*, giving its name to the race, the seat of the Earl of Derby.